TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 46/Isaiah 46.6.md

 ---

-Such as lavish gold out of the bag, and weigh silver in the balance, they hire a goldsmith, and he maketh it a god; they fall down, yea, they worship.
+Some pour out gold from the bag, and weigh silver in the balance.
+They hire a goldsmith, and he makes it a god.
+They fall down--yes, they worship.